awoojs/awoo/README.md

 npm5 install
 ```

+Please note that npm version 5 is, at the time of writing, still in beta.
+Therefore it might not work as you'd expect (hopefully it does though).

 ## How does it compare?

 This section is a little bit about how `weh` compares to other static site